 WILLIE, ASA HOXIE

 Biographical Directory of the American Congress.
 Frank W. Johnson, A History of Texas and Texans (5 vols., ed.
 E. C. Barker and E. W. Winkler [Chicago and New York: American Historical Society, 1914; rpt.
 1916]).
 Amelia W. Williams and Eugene C. Barker, eds., The Writings of Sam Houston, 1813–1863 (8 vols., Austin: University of Texas Press, 1938–43; rpt., Austin and New York: Pemberton Press, 1970).
+A. E. Wilkinson, The Texas Reports: Cases Adjudged in the Texas Supreme Court to the Close of the Term Ending June, 1899 (Austin: Gammel-Statesman Publishing Company, 1899).
 Marcus J. Wright, comp., and Harold B. Simpson, ed., Texas in the War, 1861–1865 (Hillsboro, Texas: Hill Junior College Press, 1965).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas W. Cutrer, "WILLIE, ASA HOXIE," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/fwi43), accessed May 25, 2013.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas W. Cutrer, "WILLIE, ASA HOXIE," accessed July 10, 2020, http://www.tshaonline.org/handbook/online/articles/fwi43.